rufus-lang/rufus/doc/spec.md

 are in CamelCase.
 Lexical tokens are enclosed in double quotes "" or back quotes
 \`\`.

-The form a … b represents the set of characters from a through b as alternatives.
-The horizontal ellipsis … is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
-The character … (as opposed to the three characters ...) is not a token of the Rufus language.
+The form `a … b` represents the set of characters from `a` through `b` as alternatives.
+The horizontal ellipsis `…` is also used elsewhere in the spec to informally denote various enumerations or code snippets that are not further specified.
+The character `…` is not a token of the Rufus language.

 ## Source code representation